-- He will be born in the city of Ketumati, present day’s Varanasi in India.
+- He will be born in the city of Ketumati, present day Varanasi in India.

-- Ketumati’s king at the time will be King Cakkavattī Sankha and he’ll live in the old palace of King Mahāpanadā.
+- Ketumati’s king at the time will be King Cakkavattī Sankha, and he will be living in the old palace of King Mahāpanadā.

 - King Sankha will give his castle away when he sees the new Buddha and will become one of its most fervent followers.

 - Maitraya will attain Bodhi (Enlightenment) in just seven days which is the fastest possible way to manage this feat.
 He’ll accomplish it so easily thanks to the thousands of years of preparation he will have had beforehand.